What should I do if I get a computer virus?

 Common Ways Infected Computers Spread Viruses

 Many of the most prevalent virus dissemination methods involve human error, such as opening an infected email or utilising flash drives that contain malicious code.

 If you suspect a virus on your computer system, the first step is to isolate the infected machine.
 Remove it from the network to avoid detection and further spread to other terminals.

 Steps to Get Rid of a Computer Virus

 But what should you do in the unfortunate event you get a virus on your computer?
 Here’s a step-by-step guide:

-- Run a full system scan on the infected machine using an antivirus program that has been updated with the latest definitions.
+- Virus Scanning: Conduct a full system scan on the infected machine using up-to-date security software.

-- Once you are sure the machine is clean you can then put it back on the network.
+- Reconnect to Network: Once you’re certain the machine is clean, you can put it back on the network.

-If you would like further advice on antivirus protection or any other aspect of your IT security, contact the team at Arc Systems.
+If you require advice on antivirus protection or any other aspect of IT security, do get in touch with the team at Arc Systems.
 Our team of experts will be more than happy to provide you with the information and guidance you need.